Geodan/pg2b3dm/README.md

 | numeric[] | scalar / float32 |
 | varchar | string |

-When one of the above types (except boolean) is set to NULL in the database, the null values are converted to a nodata value to be used in the 3D Tiles batch table.
+When one of the above types (except boolean and array types) is set to NULL in the database, the null values are converted to a nodata value to be used in the 3D Tiles batch table.

 Also arrays of the above types are supported, like: